 Dr. Brighten emphasizes always listening to your body, but also breaks down a few helpful guidelines to consider:

-Syncing your fitness to your cycle can help harness the distinct advantages of female biology, working smarter with your body, rather than harder.
+What if you’re no longer menstruating and have reached menopause?
+Strength training holds tons of benefits for post-menopausal women, too; improved utilization of glucose, the preservation of muscle and bone mass, and positive changes in mood, to name a few.
+Syncing your fitness to your cycle and physiology can help harness the distinct advantages of female biology, working smarter with your body, rather than harder.

 Author Elana Witt is a personal trainer and nutrition coach at Hyatt Training.
 She believes all people possess the ability to get stronger and feel better, no matter where they’re starting from.
 Through learning correct, functional movements, she wants each of her clients to better understand their body and their capabilities while feeling empowered to achieve their goals.
 Elana is a NASM certified personal trainer and Precision Nutrition level 1 coach.
 Learn more about Elana, or get in touch with her by emailing us at Go@HyattTraining.com.